0ndrec/cli-evm-accs/README.md

    # DEFINE ENDPOINT
    ```
 **⚠️ Important.
 The file keys.json stores encrypted keys.
 And the encryption token itself is in the file .env ⚠️**
+** Please note that the application places .env and keys.json in the directory where it is called. **

 ## Autoinstall